le-loris/Proxymity/README.md

    - Open this windows by clicking the NGINX state widget (top-left) then clicking `SET UP`
    - Parameters:
      - NGINX Container table: lists Docker containers.
 Click a row to select the container used as a reference.
-     - NGINX Directory: field for the root path where generated configurations and backups will be placed (in subfolders `sites-available` and `sites-available-backup`).
+     - NGINX Directory: field for the `conf.d` path where generated configurations and backups will be placed (backups go in the `backup` subfolder).
      - Export mode : choose `Default` (run the local generator) or `Webhook` (Call to an external deployment service).
      - Webhook URL: full endpoint used when in Webhook export mode.
      - Notifier: You can provide your Pushbullet API key and test it.